NDMyers/accrualify-timesheet/README.md

     Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Important note for local deployment
-This project runs on secured environment variable NOT shared in the Git repository and thus the program will not properly run without them.
+This project runs on secured environment variables NOT shared in the Git repository and thus the program will not properly run without them.

 These variables are: